collapsed-stacks/startups/questions/11781/are-physical-flyers-an-effective-way-to-market-to-college-students-in-the-u-s.md

 - posted by: [SRDC](https://stackexchange.com/users/5438059/srdc) on 2016-12-28
 - score: 4

-<p>I don't have direct experience with this technique from the company's side, but at a major state university in Texas, this was routinely used by student groups, labs &amp; university departments, and outside companies, and seemed to be quite effective in raising awareness.</p>
+I don't have direct experience with this technique from the company's side, but at a major state university in Texas, this was routinely used by student groups, labs & university departments, and outside companies, and seemed to be quite effective in raising awareness.

-<p>One key to 'successful' campaigns (anecdotally judged by how many students saw / were aware of it) was LOTS of flyers, posted in every room/hallway/classroom of the building(s) that house your audience - dorms, engineering building, science building, liberal arts building, dining halls, etc.</p>
+One key to 'successful' campaigns (anecdotally judged by how many students saw / were aware of it) was LOTS of flyers, posted in every room/hallway/classroom of the building(s) that house your audience - dorms, engineering building, science building, liberal arts building, dining halls, etc.